SharePoint/sp-dev-docs/docs/apis/csom-methods-for-applying-retention-labels.md

 ---
-title: CSOM methods for applying retention labels
+title: CSOM methods for retention labels
 description: CSOM methods are available to apply (set) a retention label (ComplianceTag) on one or many items (ListItems) in SharePoint.
+Also includes settings of retention labels in ODB and SPO.
 author: kyracatwork
 ms.author: kyrachurney
 ms.date: 4/18/2023